chrismo80/RoslynMcp/README.md

 Parameters:
 - `symbolId` (required): The stable symbol ID, obtained from `resolve_symbol`, `list_types`, or `list_members`.
 - `scope` (optional): The search scope. `project` searches only within the containing project. `solution` searches the entire solution.
 Defaults to `solution`.

+### `find_implementations`

+Use this tool when you need to find all implementations of an interface, abstract class, or abstract/virtual method.
+This is essential for understanding polymorphism — where interfaces are implemented or where abstract members are overridden.

+Parameters:
+- `symbolId` (required):The stable symbol ID of an interface, abstract class, or abstract/virtual method, obtained from `resolve_symbol`, `list_types`, or `list_members`.

 ### `get_type_hierarchy`